 For some investors, of course, portfolio adjustments may be called for.
 If an assessment of current risks and future projections results in a reasonable belief that profitability is not sufficient to justify increased expenditures, a sell-off of some properties may be necessary.
 This could provide significant upside for investors willing to make capital investments in these properties, as the cost of acquisition could be significantly reduced.

 Worried About Climate Risk and Real Estate Investments?

-Are you looking to invest in large properties or possibly real estate in Napa Valley?
+Are you looking to invest in Napa vineyards and wineries for sale, or in Calistoga, Yountville, and St. Helena?
 I’d love to talk with you about your investment strategy and connect you with the experts you need to make the right decisions.
 I have the market insights and professional network to provide you with peace of mind and help you keep an eye on their long-term sustainability and your long-term profit.